hellofresh/kangal/charts/kangal/README.md

 - Kubernetes 1.12+

 ## Installing the Chart
-To add the the repository to Helm:
+To add the repository to Helm:
 ```shell
 $ helm repo add kangal https://hellofresh.github.io/kangal
 ```